Hafthor/zsvutil/README.md

 individually compressed files, with a directory as a footer to the file, which makes it easy to seek to a specific file without reading the whole file.

-### Why is ZSV built on TSV format?
-Why not CSV?
-Why not JSON?
+### Why is ZSV built on JSON format?
+Why not CSV or TSV?
-TSV is a simple, human-readable format that is easy to understand and manipulate.
+JSON is a simple, human-readable format that is easy to understand and manipulate.
 It is also trivial to parse and generate.
-CSV is also a good choice, but it is more complex than TSV, with quoting and escaping rules that can be confusing, ambiguous and inconsistent.
-JSON is a good format for nested data, but it is not as easy to read or write as TSV.
-JSON is also not as efficient as TSV for simple tabular data.
+CSV is also a good choice but with quoting and escaping rules that can be confusing, ambiguous and inconsistent.
+TSV has the limitation of not having any escapes so would have forbidden characters.
+That said, CSV and TSV are available as alternate inner formats.

 ### Why not use a binary format like Parquet or ORC does?
 Binary formats like Parquet or ORC are more read-time efficient than ZSV, but they are also more complex and are not human-readable.
-They are also not as easy to parse or generate as plain text.
-Plain text formats are more future-proof and expressive than binary formats.
+They are also not as easy to parse or generate as JSON.
+JSON and other plain text formats are more future-proof and expressive than binary formats.
 For example, it is easier to specify a numeric column as having a certain precision in a text format than in a binary format.
 Likewise, a date time, where you may wish to capture the time